Vitamins and Their Uses

 March 8, 2011 By Darrell Miller

 R-Lipoic Acid R-Lipoic Acid, or RLA, is the form of alpha lipoic acid synthesized within the human body.
 While racemic forms have been studied since the 1950’s, more recent research shows that they are not bioequivalent to R-lipoic acid, which has shown higher bioavailability.
-RLA and cheaper r … [Read more...]
+RLA and cheaper … [Read more...]

 Filed Under: Antioxidants, Oxidative Stress, Popular Tagged With: ALA, DNA, Oxygen